-Four generic competencies are defined for the WHC graduate.
+Four generic competencies are defined for the WHC graduate1.

-- 1. The Expert demonstrates and effectively applies knowledge of Work, Health & Career; this involves analysing, comprehending and reflecting on the impact of current scientific, policy and societal developments on labour participation. - 2.
+- 1. The Expert demonstrates and effectively applies knowledge of Occupational Health and Sustainable Work; this involves analysing, comprehending and reflecting on the impact of current scientific, policy and societal developments on labour participation. - 2.
 The Investigator is curious and inquisitive, shows willingness and curiosity to explore and find answers, and has developed critical thinking as well as advanced research and problem solving skills; the WHC graduate will become a critical consumer and a producer of evidence-based occupational health; is willing and able to disseminate knowledge and understands how scientific knowledge is obtained and how it evolves.
 This includes designing, conducting and applying various types of research. - 3.
 The Communicator can communicate about their work with persons with different backgrounds and can work together in a team with colleagues from various disciplines and with diverse societal and cultural backgrounds.
 The WHC graduate can communicate and cooperate with specialists and policy makers in occupational healthcare, occupational health management, and human resource management. - 4.
 The Professional has a professional attitude to their work and in their relations to others, is organised, and can organise their work and research and continued learning throughout the life-course.
-They succeed in further study and taking up employment within the wider field of work, health & career in the (inter)national labour market.
+They succeed in further study and taking up employment within the wider field of Occupational Health and Sustainable Work in the (inter)national labour market.

-&lt;sup>1 European Competencies Framework for Public Health (Eco-FPHW).
+$^{^{}m I}$ European Competencies Framework for Public Health (Eco-FPHW).
 ASPHER - Association of Public Health in the European Region (2019).